May 21, 2025

 Students who display reasonable suspicion will be immediately removed from the education experience and are required to submit to an immediate drug screening.
 All random toxicology screenings must be completed on the day the student is notified by the School of Advanced Manufacturing and Engineering Technology.
 If the student does not test on that day, it will be considered a refusal and considered positive, which will result in immediate program dismissal.
 If the student is in class outside of drug screening operating hours and demonstrates suspicious behavior, the student will be required to complete the drug test the following day at 8 am.

 The student will not be permitted to drive from the campus and must arrange for transportation.
-Central Carolina Technical College is not responsible fro transporting the student to the testing site.
+Central Carolina Technical College is not responsible for transporting the student to the testing site.
 The School of Advanced Manufacturing and Engineering Technology will pay for the cost of toxicology screenings.
 If the student does not test as assigned, it will be considered a refusal and considered positive, which will result in immediate program dismissal.

-Positive results will result in immediate dismissal from the School of Advanced Manufacturing and Engineering Technology.
-Students who test positive will be removed from the program of study for one year.
+Students who receive positive or unsatisfactory results or who refuse to test as required will immediately be dismissed from the School of Advanced Manufacturing and Engineering Technology for one year.
+They will also be referred to the Chief Student Services Officer to be processed through the college’s Student Code of Conduct.
 Unsatisfactory results, including but not limited to inconclusive, negative-dilute, cancelled, and invalid due to temperature out of range, will result in immediate dismissal from the program if the investigation determines the lab/agency was not at fault for the unsatisfactory results.
 If the student is not found at fault for the unsatisfactory results, the student will be required to complete another toxicology screening within the time frame provided by the program.
 If two (2) toxicology screenings come back unsatisfactory, a hair follicle toxicology screening may be required.

-The college does not accept responsibility for the student’s ineligibility for coursework, continued enrollment in the program, subsequent licensure, and/or future employment for any reason, including failure to pass toxicology screening.
+The college does not accept responsibility for the student’s ineligibility for coursework, continued enrollment in the program, subsequent licensure, and/or future employment for any reason, including failure to pass the toxicology screening.